|

 Ductless Mini-Split Air Conditioning (and Heating) Systems

-- You do not have air ducts in the home (which would be required for other air conditioning options)
+And / or… - You do not have air ducts in the home (which would be required for other air conditioning options)

 - You want to add air conditioning to one or more rooms, with the least amount of physical interior space disturbance